freifunk-darmstadt/fastd-exporter/README.md

 # fastd-exporter

 We are building a prometheus exporter for the fastd vpn daemon.
-We don't have a working version yet, stay tuned

-## Formatting
+We have a working version, but the metrics, and by extension their labels, are not stable yet.

-We are using `go fmt` for formatting the code.
+When they are we will very likely be tagging our first release.

 ## Getting Started